 In making an investment decision, prospective investors must rely on their own examination of us and the terms of the offering, including the merits and risks involved.
-None of USA Compression Partners, LP, the selling unitholders, the underwriters or any of their respective representatives is making any representation to you regarding the legality of an investment in our common units by you under applicable laws.
+None of USA Compression Partners, LP, the selling unitholder, the underwriter or any of their respective representatives is making any representation to you regarding the legality of an investment in our common units by you under applicable laws.
 You should consult with your own advisors as to legal, tax, business, financial and related aspects of an investment in our common units.

 Any statement made in this prospectus or in a document incorporated or deemed to be incorporated by reference into this prospectus will be deemed to be modified or superseded for purposes of this prospectus to the extent that a statement contained in this prospectus or in any other subsequently filed document that is also incorporated by reference into this prospectus modifies or supersedes that statement.
 Any statement so modified or superseded will not be deemed, except as so modified or superseded, to constitute a part of this prospectus.
-Please read "Incorporation by Reference" in this prospectus supplement.
+Please read "Where you can find more information" and "Incorporation by reference" in this prospectus supplement.